batctl - html man page (v2021.0-5-g5cfa894)

 batctl offers a convenient way to configure the batman-adv kernel mod-

-translation tables and the debug log.
-In combination with a bat-hosts
+and translation tables.
+In combination with a bat-hosts file batctl al-

 B.A.T.M.A.N. advanced operates on layer 2.
 Thus all hosts participating